 The Endless Benefits of Gratitude

 One of the biggest benefits of gratitude is happiness.
 A study by Robert Emmons and Michael McCullough in the Journal of Personality and Social Psychology found that people who practice gratitude tend to be 25% happier!

 But there’s so much more.

-As I was writing this post, I found a helpful document from the Substance Abuse and Mental Health Services Administration (SAMHSA) called Creating a Healthier Life: A Step-by-Step Guide to Wellness and realized that science shows how gratitude can improve all eight dimensions of wellness.
+As I was writing this post, I found a helpful document from the Substance Abuse and Mental Health Services Administration (SAMHSA) and realized that science shows how gratitude can improve all eight dimensions of wellness.

 The National Institutes of Health defines emotional wellness as “the ability to successfully handle life’s stresses and adapt to change and difficult times.”

 Based on the research, practicing gratitude is one of the best ways to achieve emotional wellness.